repomesh/replyke/REDUX_MIGRATION_GUIDE.md

 # Redux Migration Guide

-This guide explains how to migrate from Context-based state management to Redux Toolkit for app notifications in the Replyke framework.
+This guide explains how to migrate from Context-based state management to Redux Toolkit for app notifications and lists functionality in the Replyke framework.

 ## Overview